sequana/webapp_samplesheet/README.md

 # General Information

-If you want to contribute, the core of the application is within the Sequana project on github.com/sequana/sequana/ , more specifically in the iem.py module.
+If you want to contribute to this web application, please provide PR here.
+Note, however, that the core of the application is within the Sequana project on https://github.com/sequana/sequana/, more specifically in the iem.py module.

 The sanity checks implemented are based on experience and the bcl2fastq documentation.

-Note that in project and sample names, spaces are not allowed.
+Note that in Sample_ID, Sample_Project and Sample_Name columns, spaces are not allowed.
 These characters are not allowed  either: ? ( ) [ ] / \ = + < > : ; " ' , * ^ | & .
+Only alphanumeric characters are allowed and the - and _ characters.

 Note also that there is a V2 version of the Illumina Sample Sheet to be used with BCL convert utility.
 In this application we focus on the V1 (to be used with bcl2fastq).